kipiberbatov/idec/README.md

 brew install pkg-config
 brew install cairo
 brew install gtk+3
+brew install texlive
 ```

 For Linux you can install the required dependencies using your preferred
 package manager or [Homebrew on Linux](https://docs.brew.sh/Homebrew-on-Linux).
+(Cairo and GTK+ may already be installed by your distribution.)

 For Windows, you should install
 [Windows subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install),
 [Homebrew on Linux](https://docs.brew.sh/Homebrew-on-Linux),